Stivo/DeScaBaTo/releases/0.3.0/README.md

 DeScaBaTo
 =========
-(View this file online at TODO for prettier formatting)
+(View this file online at https://github.com/Stivo/DeScaBaTo/tree/master/releases/0.3.0 for prettier formatting)

 The Deduplicating Scala Backup Tool.
 It is inspired by [duplicati](http://www.duplicati.com/).
 Currently it only supports local backups.
 This is the third release, and seems to work fine, but no warranty is given.
 Test it first before using it extensively.